We might be biased, but we think Orkney is one of the most beautiful places in the country to get out and about with a camera.

 The cliffs at Marwick Head stretch up more than 80 metres from the sea below and are a real haven for seabirds, home to thousands of fulmars, kittiwakes and guillemots during the summer months.
 The memorials to Lord Kitchener and the men of HMS Hampshire, lost off the coast here during WWI, add a poignancy to this very special place.

-Orkney has nearly 600 miles of coastline, and so much of it is well worth exploring.
+Orkney has hundreds of miles of coastline, and so much of it is well worth exploring.
 South Ronaldsay has an excellent network of coastal paths, leading you past secluded bays, sea stacks and scenery like this.

 History is all around you in Orkney.
 Our famous sites, like Skara Brae and the Ring of Brodgar, attract a lot of attention, but places like the Broch of Gurness should always be on your list too.
 This Iron Age broch has the remains of a small settlement surrounding it and it's one of those places where you can touch the stones and feel the history on your fingertips.